-While not all cases of luxating patella are critical, early diagnosis can play an important part in the effective treatment of severe cases.
+Early diagnosis of luxating patella can play an important part in the effective treatment of severe cases.
 There are two main methods veterinarians use to diagnose the condition and inform the treatment.

 Physical Examination.
 A luxating patella is often an incidental finding, meaning that your veterinarian may discover it during a routine physical examination.
 Your veterinarian will palpate (feel) your dog’s stifle (knee) joints and gently move them through their normal range of motion.
 If your dog has a luxating patella, your veterinarian can often feel the kneecap sliding out of place during this simple exercise.

 Radiographs.
 Your veterinarian may recommend taking X-ray images of your dog’s hind limbs to further evaluate the position of your dog’s patella bones.
 This can help determine the severity of the luxation, whether it is medial or lateral, and whether there is any arthritis associated with the affected joint.

 The treatment for luxating patella depends on the severity of the condition and how it impacts your dog’s quality of life.
 Dogs with Grade I luxating patella often have few symptoms of the condition and can live a normal, pain-free life without treatment.
 Dogs with higher grade luxations may require pain control medications such as non-steroidal anti-inflammatory drugs (NSAIDs) to maintain comfort and quality of life.
 Joint supplements can also help manage any secondary arthritis that occurs due to chronic luxation.